Brandon Viaduct

 Brandon Viaduct (also known as Wolston Viaduct or the Avon Viaduct) is a railway viaduct crossing the River Avon between the villages of Brandon and Wolston in Warwickshire.
-It carries the Birmingham Loop line and is roughly half way between Rugby and Coventry.
+It carries the Birmingham Loop line and is roughly halfway between Rugby and Coventry.
 The bridge was built in around 1835 for the London and Birmingham Railway and is now a grade II listed building.

 Description

 The viaduct is comparatively low but lengthy.
 It separates the adjacent villages of Brandon and Wolston, which are on either side of the railway.
 It crosses the River Avon and its flood plain, also spanning the road between the two villages.
 It consists of fifteen arches—nine semi-elliptical arches spanning 24 ft and three 10 ft span ancillary arches on each side.
 Two of the ancillary arches on the western side have been bricked up and are partially covered by an embankment.
 The bridge was built from brick but faced with sandstone.
 The arches have stepped voussoirs and an ogee-moulded (serpentine) cornice with a brick soffit projecting from below the parapet.
 The piers between each arch taper as they rise.
 The piers between the ancillary arches and the large ones are wider and terminate in octagonal caps.